Benefits of Arch Supports and Why You Should Wear Them

 - Custom Orthotics

 Custom orthotics are insoles that are molded to the exact shape of your feet and arch.
 These types of insoles are generally firm and a little more aggressive on the arch, depending if your arch is high or low.
-These insoles, like the name are customizable to your needs.
-If you need them to be thinner, thicker, shorter or longer, all of this can be accomplished with a custom insole.
+It isn’t a brace or ankle brace, or just kt tape.
+These insoles, like the name, are customizable to your needs.
+If you need them to be thinner, thicker, shorter or longer, all of this can be accomplished with a custom insole made of silicone, not plastic.
 In addition, you can also add a met pad, which help to decrease forefoot pressure.

 - Over the Counter Orthotics